argilla-io/argilla/docs/_source/community/developer_docs.md

 ## Make Your Contribution

 Now that everything is up and running, you can start to develop and contribute to Argilla!
-You can refer to our [contributer guide](/community/contributing.md) to have an understanding of how you can structure your contribution and upload it to the repository.
+You can refer to our [contributor guide](/community/contributing.md) to have an understanding of how you can structure your contribution and upload it to the repository.

 ### Run Tests